Joshua-Sun-CompSci/PVZ/Game/readme.txt

 3. Open TP.py and click "run" in your IDE and enjoy :)

 Shortcut commands: Press "p" to pause the game when playing the game

+*Note that this program runs on different speed on different computers (might be because of GPU difference?), if it runs too fast/slow on your computer, try to adjust the